Frequent Sauna Use and Dementia

 This study was conducted over a period of 20 years, and results were adjusted for age, body mass index, systolic blood pressure, smoking status, alcohol consumption, Type 2 diabetes, previous myocardial infarction, resting heart rate, and serum low-density lipoprotein cholesterol.

 These same researchers found in another study that men who used a Finnish style, 175°F dry-heat sauna for an average of 14 minutes per visit, 4-7 days of the week, had significantly lower death rates from cardiovascular disease and stroke than those who only used the sauna once a week.

-It’s not surprising that saunas are good for you.
+It’s not surprising that saunas are good for you, and they can reduce dementia rates.
 It’s been known for a long time that sauna bathing has protective properties when it comes to the heart and memory.
 Yet, we are still learning how.

 On a final note, while the study had positive results regarding the frequency of sauna bathing and its association with risk of dementia and Alzheimer’s disease, they do recommend further studies to establish the potential mechanisms linking sauna bathing and memory diseases.

 Interested in learning more about sauna bathing, contact us today!